 The Government’s policy of introducing a cap on economic migrants from outside the UK will be made easier by the fact that applications for employment visas with the possibility of settlement (tiers 1 and 2 of the points-based system) were down almost 15 per cent in the first quarter of 2010, compared with the first quarter of 2009 – but the Government would be wise to tread with caution as they set the cap.
 Restrictions on the ability of UK employers to bring highly-skilled workers from outside the EU could harm both public services like the NHS and the economic recovery.

 Continued declines in net immigration also call into question the likelihood of the much-discussed prospect of the UK population reaching 70 million in the next 20 years.
 The most recent ONS population projections assume a long term net immigration level of 180,000 per year, 187,000 for 2008/09, and 205,000 for 2009/10 – all significantly higher than the 142,000 for the year to September 2009.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.